 One of the key features of the Langstroth beehives is the expandability.
 By adding additional boxes, the beekeeper can increase the interior colony space very easily.

-The arrangement of bee boxes or the number of boxes in use.
+Hive configuration refers to the arrangement of bee boxes or the number of boxes in use.
 It is common for several boxes to make up the part of the hive designate for bee use.
 Here, they will raise brood and store food for the Winter season.

 The top most boxes of a hive are generally considered “honey supers”.
-These boxes will be removed at some time for the beekeeper’s share of the honey crop.
+These boxes contain the beekeeper’s share of the honey crop.
 When full and ready, they are removed.